 The aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
-The national curriculum for English aims to ensure that all pupils:
+The national curriculum for English at Riverside primary aims to ensure that all pupils:

 The national curriculum for English reflects the importance of spoken language in pupils’ development across the whole curriculum – cognitively, socially and linguistically.
 Spoken language underpins the development of reading and writing.